Screenshots may differ slightly depending on software version.

 To make it easier to enter the results, double-click the Factor 1 (A: Bowler) column header and to Sort Ascending.
 Then double-click the Block column header to Sort Ascending.
 Now enter the eight new scores as shown below.

 Go ahead now and re-analyze your data by clicking the Score node under Analysis.
-Move through Transform and click on the Effects tab.
-A warning pops up that the design is not “orthogonal.”
+Press Start Analysis.

 Proceed to ANOVA (overlooking this model being not significant) and then to Diagnostics.
 Now go to the Normal Plot.
 As you will see, something is abnormal about this data.
 Do you notice that the residuals now line up very poorly, especially at the extreme points as shown below?
 On the floating Diagnostics Tool change Color by to A: Bowler.